ayee/idverify/README.md

 1. Install [Docker Toolbox for Mac])https://docs.docker.com/toolbox/toolbox_install_mac/).
 Note that there's a [difference](https://docs.docker.com/docker-for-mac/docker-toolbox/#setting-up-to-run-docker-for-mac) between Docker Toolbox and Docker for Mac.
 Reason to use Toolbox is AWS ElasticBean and its documentation assumes Docker Toolbox

 2. Once installed, should be able to type `Docker Quickstart Terminal` in Spotlight Search and start Docker environment.
+And a message will show the default machine's IP address.
+For example, "docker is configured to use the default machine with IP 192.168.99.100"

 3. In order to build a image from Dockerfile in this project, run
     ```bash
+    cd ~/git/cardscan/
     docker build -t idverify .
     ```
     A docker image is built with the name 'idverfiy' and can be verified with: